 It’s now 2020 and the recession that started in 2008 is over for the most part.
 But the impact of coronavirus has that dreaded R word back on people’s lips.
 How will this impact your savings and overall financial stability?

-What we all really want to know is: how will the economy affect me?
-A lot will depend on your personal circumstances: the security of your job, your levels of debt or savings, whether you own a property… But whatever your situation, MoneyMagpie can show you how to navigate the choppy financial waters that lie ahead.
+What we all really want to know is: how will the economy affect us?
+A lot will depend on your personal circumstances.
+Things like the security of your job, your levels of debt or savings, whether you own a property, etc. Whatever your situation may be, MoneyMagpie can show you how to navigate any choppy financial waters that may lie ahead.

 Your immediate priorities should be to examine your mortgage, credit card and savings arrangements.
 For most people, these are the three most important aspects of their finances.
 What many don’t realise is that reviewing them is an easy way to make significant savings for relatively little effort.

 With interest rates so low at the moment, savers are losing out – but borrowers are reaping the rewards.
 So if you’ve got a fair amount of savings tucked away in this type of financial climate, it’s worth considering taking out an offset mortgage.

 Why is an offset good for those with savings?